Reviews You Can Rely On

 Credit: Jediah Porter

-Also weighing around 30 pounds is the Snow Peak Takibi which isn't the lightest option that we tested, but the design is easily packed into an over-sized canvas carry bag complete with two thick shoulder straps to help distribute the weight of the grill.
+Also weighing just over 30 pounds is the Snow Peak Takibi, which isn't the lightest option that we tested, but the design is easily packed into an oversized canvas carry bag complete with two thick shoulder straps to help distribute the weight of the grill.
 Even if you have to switch shoulders on your approach, the design is easy to maneuver and also easily stored between outings.

 portable grill - mik metzler shows how easy it is to pack the 30+ pound snow peak...